Datalog: Proof-theoretic

 The proof-theoretic semantics defines the meaning of a Datalog program to be the set of facts with corresponding proof trees.
 Intuitively, a proof tree shows how to derive a fact from the facts and rules of a program.

 One might be interested in knowing whether or not a particular ground atom appears in the minimal Herbrand model of a Datalog program, perhaps without caring much about the rest of the model.
 A top-down reading of the proof trees described above suggests an algorithm for computing the results of such queries.
 This reading informs the SLD resolution algorithm, which forms the basis for the evaluation of Prolog.

 Evaluation

 There are many different ways to evaluate a Datalog program, with different performance characteristics.

 Bottom-up evaluation strategies

-Bottom-up evaluation strategies start with the facts in the program and repeatedly apply the rules until the either some goal or query is established, or until the complete minimal model of the program is produced.
+Bottom-up evaluation strategies start with the facts in the program and repeatedly apply the rules until either some goal or query is established, or until the complete minimal model of the program is produced.